We help consumers who have complaints about collection harassment.

 The harassing company pays our fees.

-Is Payliance a scam?
+Is Payliance Inc a scam?

+They’re legit.
 According to the BBB, Payliance, Inc. was incorporated in 2008 and started in 2009.
 The BBB established Payliance’s profile page in 2009.
 Payliance is listed as a collection agency that uses the alternate business names, TigerTranz, Security Check, LLC, and Collections Acquisition Company.

 According to its website, Payliance “provides merchants with customized payment processing, risk management, and recovery solutions that make them competitive in an evolving marketplace and enhance their bottom line.”
 Payliance “works closely with each merchant to solve specific payment processing and cash flow management problems to increase… profitability.”
 Payliance offers payment processing services and additional administrative services.

 Payliance’s payment services include ACH processing, eCheck processing, RCC processing, credit card processing, payment recovery, payment verification, payment gateway, recurring payments, mobile payments, and virtual terminal options.
 Payliance “partners with leading-edge payments and technology companies whose offerings complement their own…allowing them … to configure seamless, integrated solutions.”